dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Configuring navigation properties

+> [!NOTE]
+> This feature was added in EF Core 5.0.

 After the navigation property has been created, you may need to further configure it.
-In EFCore 5.0, new Fluent API is added to allow you to perform that configuration.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Relationships/NavigationConfiguration.cs?name=NavigationConfiguration&highlight=7-9)]